 The main symptoms of depression are:

 - Feeling sad, low, or flat for much of the day.
-Psychologists generally assess whether low mood has lasted for at least 2 weeks, however this time frame may be shorter in some people and you may simply notice it as a difficulty ‘bouncing back’.
+You may simply notice this as a difficulty ‘bouncing back’.

-- Motivation can drop.
+- Poor motivation.
 You might find it hard to start activities or persist with tasks.

-- Sleep may become disturbed.
+- Disturbed sleep.
 You might sleep a lot more, or a lot less than usual, or wake up early in the morning (like 4 or 5am) and find it hard to get back to sleep.

-- Changes in appetite and eating patterns can occur.
-You might lose your appetite, or eat a lot more than usual, and perhaps gain or lose weight.
+- Changes in appetite and eating patterns.
+You might lose your appetite, or eat a lot more than usual, and gain or lose weight.

-- Social withdrawal can occur.
-You might find yourself withdrawing from social activities with friends and family or from normal activities that you used to enjoy.
+- Social withdrawal.
+You might find yourself withdrawing from social activities with friends and family.

 - Losing interest and enjoyment in your usual activities.
-Things that you once enjoyed or looked forward to might feel like a chore and you wish you didn’t have to do them.
+Things that you once enjoyed or looked forward to might feel like an effort and you wish you didn’t have to do them.

 - Poor concentration or memory.
 It can be hard to think clearly, make decisions or ‘keep your mind’ on tasks.